-Post natal complications can arise in any cat and it is prudent that the cat owner is aware of potential problems and know what to look out for after your cat has given birth.
-Being alert and watching closely for signs of symptoms of possible problems will mean that these problems will be picked up, and treated as quickly as possible.
+Postnatal complications can arise in any cat and it is prudent that the cat owner is aware of potential problems and know what to look out for after your cat has given birth.
+Be alert and watch for symptoms so that problems can be picked up and treated early.

-Postpartum haemorrhage: As mentioned above, some discharge is normal, but if the discharge is bright red, or there is an excessive volume seek immediate veterinary help.
+- Postpartum hemorrhage: Some discharge is normal, but if the discharge is bright red, or there is an excessive volume seek immediate veterinary help.

-Acute Metritis: This is inflammation of the lining of the uterus (endometrium) post partum.
-It is most commonly caused by a bacterial infection.
-It can be caused by retained placentas or kittens, or unsanitary conditions.
+- Acute Metritis: This is inflammation of the lining of the uterus (endometrium) postpartum.
+Bacterial infection is the most common cause, which may be due to retained placentas, kittens, or unsanitary conditions.
 Symptoms include; lethargy, vomiting, diarrhea, anorexia, fever, foul smelling, dark discharge from the vagina.

-Agalactia (complete lack of milk supply) and dysgalactia (decreased milk supply): This may be caused by inadequate nutritional support of the queen, large litter size, deformed nipple(s) or occasionally caesarean sections.
-Suckling should be encouraged as this assists with milk production (the more stimulation, the more milk is produced).
+- Agalactia (complete lack of milk supply) and dysgalactia (decreased milk supply): Caused by inadequate nutritional support of the queen, large litter size, deformed nipple(s) or occasionally cesarean sections.
+Encourage nursing to assist with milk production.
 Fresh drinking water should be available at all times, and she should be provided with as much high-quality food as she wants.
 By the second week of lactation, she will require up to three times the amount of calories as a non-pregnant cat.
 Kittens may cry and fail to thrive.
 Your veterinarian may recommend you supplement the litter or he may prescribe a medication to assist with milk production or both.

-Blood transfusions for postpartum haemorrhage.
-Your veterinarian may also wish to spay (ovariohysterectomy) the cat to stop further bleeding.
+- Blood transfusions for postpartum hemorrhage, your veterinarian may also wish to spay (ovariohysterectomy) the cat to stop further bleeding.

-Removal of retained products if your queen has acute metritis.
-Antibiotics will also be prescribed.
-Your cat may also need to be spayed.
+- Removal of retained products if your queen has acute metritis, a spay may be necessary.

-Supplementation of milk to kittens who are not receiving enough milk due to low/no supply from the queen.
-She may also be given medication to assist with milk production.
+- Supplementation of milk to kittens who are not receiving enough milk due to low/no supply from the queen.
+Medications to assist with milk production may be given.